CuriousCI/software-engineering/software-engineering.typ

 - TODO: could be useful to write a script if too many args
 - TODO: just bash code to compile and run
-- TODO (just the most useful stuff, thechnically not enough):
+- TODO (just the most useful stuff, technically not enough):
   - r
   - c
   - n